Baby White Crested Ducklings

 Colors: The White Crested Duck is pure white with a yellow bill and light orange legs and feet.

-Status: The American Livestock Breeds Conservancy does not list the White Crested Duck.
+Livestock Conservancy Status: The LC does not list the White Crested Duck.

 Body Type: White Crested Ducks have a very similar appearance to Pekins - except, of course, for the crest on the top of the head.